 The statistical considerations section is organized as follows.
 Section 4.2 states the primary and secondary efficacy objectives in terms of the target prevention efficacy (PE) parameters that are estimated in the trial, and describes the hypothesis tests regarding these efficacy parameters.
-Section 4.4 summarizes a statistical rationale for using a 3-arm design, which adds to the scientific rationale provided in Section 2.4.
-Section 4.6 describes sample size and power considerations for the primary efficacy objectives, which justify the sample size of the trial.
-Section 4.6 also provides operating characteristics of the trial design for addressing the primary efficacy objective.
-Section 4.7 describes statistical power available for the secondary objective that compares PE between the two mAb dose groups.
-Section 4.8 describes statistical power available for detecting safety problems of the mAb in terms of SAEs.
-Section 4.9 summarizes the approach to monitoring the trial including interim analysis reports provided to the DSMB.
-Sections 4.10, 4.11, and 4.12 describe ARV assessments, randomization, and blinding, respectively.
-Section 4.13 describes the approach to statistical analysis, ordered first by the approach to the analysis of PE, and secondly by the approach to the assessment of correlates of protection.
+Section 4.3 summarizes a statistical rationale for using a 3-arm design, which adds to the scientific rationale provided in Section 2.4.
+Section 4.4 describes sample size and power considerations for the primary efficacy objectives, which justify the sample size of the trial.
+Section 4.4 also provides operating characteristics of the trial design for addressing the primary efficacy objective.
+Section 4.5 describes statistical power available for the secondary objective that compares PE between the two mAb dose groups.
+Section 4.6 describes statistical power available for detecting safety problems of the mAb in terms of SAEs.
+Section 4.7 summarizes the approach to monitoring the trial including interim analysis reports provided to the DSMB.
+Sections 4.8, 4.9, and 4.10 describe ARV assessments, randomization, and blinding, respectively.
+Section 4.11 describes the approach to statistical analysis, ordered first by the approach to the analysis of PE, and secondly by the approach to the assessment of correlates of protection.

-4.2 PE parameter for the primary analysis of prevention efficacy where the cumulative incidence ratio is the probability of HIV-1 diagnosis by the Week 80 visit for participants assigned to receive the mAb divided by the probability of HIV-1 diagnosis by the Week 80 visit for participants assigned to receive control.
+4.2 PE parameters for measuring mAb efficacy and associated primary and secondary hypothesis tests where the cumulative incidence ratio is the probability of HIV-1 diagnosis by the Week 80 visit for participants assigned to receive the mAb divided by the probability of HIV-1 diagnosis by the Week 80 visit for participants assigned to receive control.
 PE is the target parameter for the primary analysis of overall PE.